davinash97/newsapi/Readme.md

 This is an unofficial backend for News, utilizing [NewsApi](https://newsapi.org/) for fetching news.
 This project was developed as part of a Web Development vocational training [Project](https://github.com/davinash97/globalbuzz).

+## Note
+- There's a seperate branch for Node, which can be accessed [here](https://github.com/davinash97/newsapi/tree/node)

 ## Folder Structure

 ```